This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 How do I delay my period on the pill?

-While combined pills are designed so that you have your period, you can use them as a form of period delay.
-If you take a 21-day pill, simply skip the 7-day break and immediately start your next set of pills.
-Similarly, if you take an everyday pill, you can skip the inactive pills and immediately start the next strip of hormonal pills.
+You can also use the combined pill to delay your periods.
+If you take a 21-day pill, simply skip the 7-day break and immediately start your next pack.
+Similarly, if you take an everyday pill, you can skip the inactive tablets and immediately start the next strip of active tablets.

 When can I take the pill after giving birth?